neuronsimulator/nrn/docs/install/install_instructions.md

 This is often an issue due to missing ncurses library linking.
 In this case, we recommend trying `-DNRN_ENABLE_INTERNAL_READLINE=ON` CMake option.

+* **I am getting errors during compilation "Please verify that both the operating system and the processor support XXX instructions**

+The code have been compiled with option for performances using `CMAKE_CXX_FLAGS` you should disable them for host code providing the opposite options with `NRN_NMODL_CXX_FLAGS`.

 * **I installed NEURON via pip but while using MPI I get "could not dynamically load libmpi.so or libmpich.so".**

 NEURON will try to find MPI library in the standard library paths (e.g. /usr/lib).
 But on some systems MPI